 Many expats in Nigera have been relocated by employers.
 Overseas packages usually include accommodation, and many companies own properties or complexes for their overseas staff.

 Another option is to sub-let from a colleague or friend, but if you don’t have accommodation or employment, moving to Nigeria as an expat is not advised.

 Nigeria has a reputation for reported incidents of kidnapping and crime, and safety can be a major concern for expats moving to the country.

 UK Government travel advice states that foreigners in Nigeria should be vigilant at all times and keep others informed of your travel plans.

-If you’re working in Nigeria you should follow your employer’s security advice, make sure your accommodation is secure and review your security measures regularly.
+If you’re working and living in Nigeria you should follow your employer’s security advice, make sure your accommodation is secure and review your security measures regularly.

 Accommodation compounds usually have 24-hour security, which may include armed guards, security cameras and access control.